kinecosystem/kin-ecosystem-sdk-docs/docs/jwt-service.md

 $ ./create_keys.sh
 ```

 This script will generate 10 key pairs inside keys folder, for each key 2 files will be created for the private and the public key.
+Generating multiple key pairs is a best practice for security measures.

 #### Point the service to the created key pairs: